haile12michael12/system-design-challenges/system-design-challenges-50/day24/README.md

 # Day 24 - Multi-Region Failover Simulation

 ## Challenge Description
-Multi-Region Failover Simulation - Build a dashboard to test failover scenarios and latency effects.
+Build a dashboard to test failover scenarios and latency effects.
 Goal: Handle region outages and replication lag.

 ## Learning Goals
 - Understand the core design trade-offs for this challenge